henrietta-k/adapt-learning-wiki/Setting-up-your-development-environment.md

 This will now open a browser and navigate to the following URL:
 [http://localhost:9001/](http://localhost:9001/)

 The server will display the default menu of the course in your browser with the view appropriate to the device you're using.
-Any changes to the course will automatically be displayed.
+Any changes to the course will automatically be built and displayed.

 **Next** - [Creating your first course](https://github.com/adaptlearning/adapt_framework/wiki/Creating-your-first-course)